 Another thing to remember is adopting in an ethical way – our companion animals deserve this too.
 Read our article that provides tips for avoiding puppy mills in New Zealand.
 You’ll also be interested in knowing how to recognise puppy scams.

-No matter the breed, pet insurance is a need
+One of the kindest dog breeds or not, pet insurance is a need

 If in doubt, check in with a local vet for expert advice when bringing home an adopted dog.
 Discuss with them any concerns about your new furry friend.
 If you have pet insurance from PD Insurance, you won’t have to worry about the vet bills… just the cuddles!